E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 Challenge 2 — Unmanaged Privileged Access and Role Creep

-The business impact: Legacy authentication protocols bypass Conditional Access entirely.
-This is not a minor technical detail — it means that a significant portion of authentication traffic in many organisations is invisible to the very controls that are supposed to protect it.
+Legacy authentication protocols remain enabled because "something might break" — yet these protocols bypass Conditional Access entirely, making a significant portion of authentication traffic invisible to the very controls that are supposed to protect it.

 Challenge 4 — No Identity Governance Model

-The business impact: Former employees retaining access.
-Contractors with over-provisioned access to sensitive systems.
-No audit trail for who approved what access, when, and why.
-This is both a security failure and a compliance failure.
+Joiners, Movers, and Leavers processes are often manual, inconsistent, and delayed.
+Former employees retaining access.
+Contractors with over-provisioned access.
+No audit trail — both a security failure and a compliance failure.

 Challenge 5 — External Identity Without Governance